-For over an hour Cabella offered strong opinions from his unique perspective as collector that I have never heard before.
+For over an hour Cabella offered strong opinions from his unique perspective as a collector that I have never heard before.
 It seems that he often loans objects from his collection to exhibitions -- his support of the arts community is commendable.
-What shocked me though was his STRONG opinions about preservation and conservation of mid 20th century objects.
-In his lecture he railed against restoration of jewelry in his collection such as polishing the work to its original finish.
+What shocked me though was his STRONG opinions about the preservation and conservation of mid-20th-century objects.
+In his lecture, he railed against the restoration of jewelry in his collection such as polishing the work to its original finish.

 Let me make this perfectly clear:

 - The silver jewelry was originally exhibited and sold with a highly polished finish in the mid 20th century.

 - In one example, the silver jewelry was restored in the original maker's studio (by the maker's son).

 - Cabella did not want the silver jewelry restored to its original appearance but wanted the patina of 50 years to be evident.

 Cabella very consciously wanted the patina of wear and fine scratches from a 50-year life span to remain and not be removed.